 - Optional: vegetables and herbs to flavor your broth, I like mine plain

-- Put crock pot on high until it begins to bubble, then turn down to low and leave it cook overnight
+- Put crockpot on high until it begins to bubble, then turn down to low and leave it to cook overnight.

-- Strain feet from broth using a metal strainer
+- Strain feet from the broth using a metal strainer.

-- Put broth into a glass jar and store in fridge
+- Put broth into a glass jar and store in the fridge.

 For more information on making your own Traditional Foods at home, I highly suggest picking up a copy of Nourishing Traditions, by Sally Fallon (click the image below to check it out for yourself)